"What?!" Jennifer gasped. "Missing? Are you sure?"

 "Which is everyone but Ashley," Kara said.
 "Stephie starts kindergarten in August."

 "OK.
-Let me talk to Elyse.
-We can probably make arrangements through NIKA so we can get our corporate discount.
+Let me discuss it with Elyse.
+We can likely arrange this through NIKA to receive our corporate discount.
 Is she here?"

 "She left with the boys to go to Eduardo's for the night.
 She'll be back tomorrow."